ramalho/drawtree/README.md

 # Draw tree diagrams from indented text input

-Given a text file with an outline indented with spaces or tabs (but not both), _drawtree.py_ displays a tree diagram made with the Unicode box drawing characters.
+Given a text file with an outline indented with spaces, _drawtree.py_ displays a tree diagram made with Unicode box drawing characters.

 For example, this command: